aiplan4eu/up-cpor/README.md

 # up-cpor

-Requires: pythonnet
+Requires: pythonnet 3.0.0
-Runs on python3.8 (due to pythonnet restrictions)
+Runs on python3.9
-C# code must be compiled using .Net core 2.0 (due to pythonnet restrictions)
+C# code must be compiled using .Net standard 2.0 (due to pythonnet restrictions)